Muzammil-Elahi/Dividend-Policy-Predictor/README.md

 1. `git clone https://github.com/Muzammil-Elahi/Dividend-Policy-Predictor`
 2. Register and obtain API Keys from https://financialmodelingprep.com/ and https://fred.stlouisfed.org/.
 Store them in strings in `.env` with names `API_KEY_FMP` and `API_KEY_FRED`.

 For the following files, we recommend to run with the following order one by one.
-To save time, you can solely run the last file, but the outcome would be based on outdated data.
+To save time, you can also simply run the last file, but the outcome would be based on outdated data.

 3. `database_creation.py`
 4. `data_preprocessing.py`